bbauska/meta-react-basics/README.md

 <h4>Final cleanup</h4>

-If you look at the code very closely, you may notice that xIsNext === true when currentMove is even and xIsNext === false when currentMove is odd.
-In other words, if you know the value of currentMove, then you can always figure out what xIsNext should be.
+<p>If you look at the code very closely, you may notice that xIsNext ===
+true when currentMove is even and xIsNext === false when currentMove is odd.
+In other words, if you know the value of currentMove, then you can always figure out what xIsNext should be.</p>

-There's no reason for you to store both of these in state.
-In fact, always try to avoid redundant state.
+<p>There's no reason for you to store both of these in state.
+In fact,
+always try to avoid redundant state.
 Simplifying what you store in state reduces bugs and makes your code easier to understand.
-Change Game so that it doesn't store xIsNext as a separate state variable and instead figures it out based on the currentMove:
+Change Game so that it doesn't store xIsNext as a separate state variable and instead figures it out based on the currentMove:</p>

 <details open>
   <summary>React code:</summary>